 💡 Healthy juicing tips

 Most of the time, we combine fresh vegetable juice with fruit juice in our healthy juicing recipes to ensure the taste, tartness, and sweetness are excellent and fabulous; this ensures the detox juice cleanse is a pleasing experience that is easy to maintain over time.

-The key to a juice cleanse is to stick to your cleanse for at least one week; that way, you will experience its health benefits.
+The key to a juice cleanse is sticking to your cleanse for at least one week; that way, you will experience its health benefits.

 Mainly, we use veggies and try to keep a 3-1 ratio with veggies and fruit to avoid skyrocketing the sugar content unless we do yoga or go jogging when the sugar is well spent.

 Some veggies, such as carrots and beets, are naturally sweet and don’t need much fruit to make a lightly sweetened juice.

 Our go-to green juice is made with a combination of kale, spinach, and fruits like green apple, coming together in a delicious green detox juice.

 🤔 Detox juice recipe